Japanese craft: History

+20th century

 Although these objects were designated as National Treasures – placing them under the protection of the imperial government – it took some time for their cultural value to be fully recognized.
 In order to further protect traditional craft and arts, the government, in 1890, instituted the guild of Imperial Household Artists (帝室技芸員, Teishitsu Gigei-in), who were specially appointed to create works of art for the Tokyo Imperial Palace and other imperial residences.
 These artists were considered most famous and prestigious and worked in the areas such as painting, ceramics, and lacquerware.
 Although this system of patronage offered them some kind of protection, craftsmen and women on the folk art level were left exposed.
 One reaction to this development was the "folk arts" or "arts of the people" (民芸, mingei) – the folk art movement that developed in the late 1920s and 1930s, whose founding father was Yanagi Sōetsu (1889–1961).
 The philosophical pillar of mingei was "hand-crafted art of ordinary people" (民衆的な工芸, minshū-teki-na kōgei).
 Yanagi Sōetsu discovered beauty in everyday ordinary and utilitarian objects created by nameless and unknown craftspersons.